Team Handbook

 What is Time Trials all about?

 The purpose of time trials is to establish a baseline time for each swimmer in each event.
-Our coaching staff use this baseline to determine the placement order of individual swimmers during the first swim meet.
+The league’s computer system uses this baseline time to determine how individual swimmers should be placed in heats during their first dual meet.
 The coaches also use this time to establish individual improvement goals for each swimmer.
 Time Trials also serve as an excellent “practice run” for subsequent swim meets.
-It is critical that you and your swimmer attend Time Trials.
+It is important that you and your swimmer attend Time Trials, so be sure to sign up

 Is Time Trials considered a meet?